Cybersecurity

 In practice, this means IT security handles certain standard security practices that work to protect the network on a first-defense basis.
 IT security includes setting up firewalls, installing next-gen antivirus software, using multi-factor-authentication (MFA), configuring the network properly, configuring cloud services, and installing and maintaining physical hardware like servers.

-Altogether this is essential in protecting your network and the various pools of sensitive information housed there.
+All of this is essential in protecting your network and the various pools of sensitive information housed there.
 Putting up these first walls of defense also allows you to upgrade your security efforts by fortifying your network with cybersecurity services.

 While IT security is critical, it’s far from impenetrable and is more passive than its cybersecurity counterpart.
 Where IT security is mostly designed to keep malicious users out, cybersecurity specifically aims to identify threats before they strike, find malicious or suspicious activity on the network, minimize the duration of an attack, and minimize the total damage of an attack.